flatironinstitute/feedWebGL2/volume_viewer.md

 ## The dot cloud

-The dot cloud is an alternative view of the iso-surface which presents the interpolation points of the surface without joining them into solid figure.
+The dot cloud is an alternative view of the iso-surface which presents the interpolation points of the surface without joining them into a solid figure.
 This allows the user to "see through" the figure.

 The image below is a screen shot of the volume viewer displaying a volume which would be